pnkfelix/mon-artist/src/find_path/mod.md

             }
         };
         let mut in_out = Vec::new();
-        for entry in &self.format.entries {
+        for entry in &self.find.format.entries {
             if !entry.loop_start { continue; }
             if !entry.matches_curr(c) { continue; }